Artists & Scholars Project Grants

 - Is not a full-time student;

-- Is able to provide AHCMC with a Social Security Number (SSN) prior to undertaking the grant activities; and
+- Is able to provide AHCMC with a Social Security Number (SSN) or Individual Tax Identification Number (ITIN) prior to undertaking the grant activities; and

 - Has met all outstanding requirements for any grant(s) received from the Arts & Humanities Council of Montgomery County in prior years.